 TESTIMONIALS for Andrew Drury’s teaching

 “Andrew’s teaching brilliantly mirrors percussion in itself.
 It is an alchemy of creativity and discipline that draws in students who are resistant to school and frees students who are overly rule bound.
 Andrew models a passion for learning, intellectual and creative rigor, and the connection to–and importance of–heroes and social justice in music and life.
 In Andrew’s classes students receive both a lesson in percussion and in learning in itself, which includes wonder, practice, connection, and soul.”
-Wendy Cole, Director, Maple Street School, Brooklyn, NY
+Wendy Cole, Director, Maple Street School, Brooklyn

 “He facilitated one of the most unusual, original and successful projects ever presented at the Imagination Station (Seattle Children’s Museum public drop in studio).”
 Sarah Robertson, Program and Exhibit Coordinator, Seattle Children’s Museum

 “His ease and joyful manner allow students of all abilities to trust him immediately, which creates an environment of curiosity and discovery that is fundamental to collaborative creativity.
 In a very short amount of time, he’s able to guide a roomful of students to cooperatively compose and improvise extremely complex and innovative music without them even realizing it because they are having so much fun.
 It’s a complete joy to watch him work.”
 Jane Rigler, Ph.D.
-Music, Assistant Professor, University of Colorado Colorado Springs
+Music, Assistant Professor, U. of Colorado Colorado Springs

 “As an organizer, musician, and pedagogue I appreciate highly Andrew Drury’s work and activity at the International Improvised Music Series IMPROTEST in Tallinn.
 His experiences as an improviser, composer, and educator are all from a very high level.”
 Mart Soo, Director IMPROTEST MTÜ, Guitar Teacher at Tallinn Georg Ots Music School and Estonian Music and Theatre Academy

 “Within seconds he can bring a room in creative chaos to a group creating a powerful rhythm.
 Within minutes students learn the beauty of quiet in music.
 By the end of the first session each student understands the part he/she plays in making the music happen.
 Through the residency students develop self-confidence… Classroom teachers commented how unified their class felt after returning from a drumming session.
 They came to understand the community building power of drumming.”
-Tamera Rabura, Music Teacher, Suquamish Elementary School, Washington
+Tamera Rabura, Music Specialist, Suquamish Elementary School, Washington

 “Andrew is gifted at bringing his creative work into the service of education and enrichment of others.
 Whether with at-risk youth in urban areas, Native American populations, or residents in a shelter for battered women (just to name a few I’ve witnessed in person or on recording) Andrew’s creativity, curiosity, and gentle playfulness lead to deep engagement and excitement while supporting his students in finding what they need.”
 David Knott, MT-BC Music Therapist-Board Certified, Fellow, Academy for Neurologic Music Therapy

 “I am writing this note to share with you the genius that is Andrew Drury.
 Andrew, drummer extraordinaire, worked with the children in my 2nd, 3rd, and 4th grade multi-age class for two weeks.
 He did an exemplary job managing the class and delivering some very exciting curriculum to the students. (…) If your school has a chance at having this marvelous musician as a guest artist—go for it, you’ll be glad you did!”
-Stephen M. Brown, Teacher, Rocky Ridge Elementary, Graham, Washington
+Stephen M. Brown, Rocky Ridge Elementary, Graham, Washington

 “All three schools gave Andrew the highest ratings on the four ‘rated’ questions: as an excellent creative role model, as having contributed to the students’ confidence in their creative abilities, as being professional, and working well with the staff and faculty.
 Additionally, Cherrydale Primary School wrote that ‘The students were taken farther than the staff thought was possible.
 It helped them enjoy music and life.’
 And Gates High School said the residency offered their ‘dysfunctional’ students an environment of risk-taking and creativity.
 Andrew has become very popular with the schools in Washington state.”
 Linda Bellon-Fisher, Manager, Arts in Education Program, Washington State Arts Commission